GP Specialists FDA* Approved Corneal REFRACTIVE THERAPY Orthokeratology Lenses

 OrTHO-K Corneal Refractive THERAPY Lenses are Life Changing

-The goal is to reduce Myopia and improve vision for the life-style choice of your patient.
+The goal is to correct Myopia and improve vision for the life-style choice of your patient.
 Enhanced vision provides freedom and confidence for daily activity.
-Functional vision without lenses is impossible without surgery or reshaping lenses.

 - Orthokeratology lenses gently shapes and molds the front of the cornea safely